kyranet/Ny-API/README.md

-# Skyra-API
+# Ny-API

-Microservice for Skyra's network, designed to handle API requests
+Microservice for Ny-API, provides backend functionality for Skyra's dashboard.